MilsBees/dnd-campaign/dnd-campaign/NPCs/Feywild/Prismeer/Tither/Skabatha Nightshade.md

 ## Description

 Skabatha Nightshade is a capricious Fey creature with an ever-changing appearance.
 She possesses an air of enchantment, her form shifting between ethereal and solid, and her features transforming with each passing moment.
 Her eyes sparkle with mischief, and her laughter carries a hint of danger.
+She has a key on her back that turns slower and slower as she gets angrier.
+When it's completely still, she will lash out in anger.

 ## Personality Traits